-Besides the current areas of mining at Susan, Diana and Cayhua, the property also includes several near-mine exploration targets that have been defined by a combination of soil geochemistry and exploration diamond drilling.
-These include Laura, Cerro Rojo, Ely, and Susan East (Figure 15).
+Besides the current areas of mining at Susan, Scree Slope and Cayhua, the property also includes several nearmine exploration targets that have been defined by a combination of soil geochemistry and exploration drilling.
+These include Laura, Tambo Nuevo and Cayhua Nor-West (Figure 7).

-Figure 15 Corihuarmi Project - Main Block Alteration
+Figure 7 Corihuarmi Project - Main Block Alteration